 The legendary Ford Mustang was introduced in 1964.
 By the late 1960s, Ford faced competition from foreign carmakers, especially during the oil crisis.
 At that time, consumers began demanding smaller, more fuel-efficient cars.

-In the 1980s Ford presented one of its most successful models of all time, the Taurus.
-In spite of pressure from foreign car makers and gas prices, Ford has continued to be mostly successful.
-When GM and Chrysler went bankrupt, Ford held on and did not take aid from the federal government.
-Although it avoided bankruptcy and the bailout, Ford still struggled and had to restructure and face numerous lawsuits over asbestos exposure.
+In the 1980s, Ford unveiled one of its most successful models of all time, the Taurus.
+Despite rising gas prices and pressure from foreign carmakers, Ford has continued to be successful.
+When GM and Chrysler went bankrupt, Ford held on and did not receive any federal aid.

-It was not just mechanics, though, who were exposed to asbestos through Ford’s use of the mineral.
-Workers for Ford, as illustrated by the OSHA violations cited at the Buffalo plant, were put at risk too.
-Those that handled the asbestos parts, installed them in vehicles, or worked in the facilities that contained asbestos in other roles, were all put at risk for exposure.
-Consumers were also put at risk, especially those who made repairs on their cars, taking apart and replacing components like brakes and clutches.
+Those who handled the asbestos parts, installed them, or worked in facilities that contained asbestos in other roles, were all put at risk for exposure.
+Consumers were also put at risk, especially those who repaired their own cars.

 OSHA Citations for Asbestos Violations

-In addition to the parts that Ford manufactured and used containing asbestos, the company got in trouble in 2013.
-The Occupational Safety and Health Administration (OSHA) issued a citation when it discovered that Ford had committed eight or more serious violations of workplace safety regulations related to respiratory health and asbestos.
+In 2013, the Occupational Safety and Health Administration, OSHA, cited Ford for eight serious violations of workplace safety regulations related to asbestos and respiratory health.
 The violations happened at the Buffalo, New York Lakeshore Road plant.